Our microbiomes: make love not war

 Soil bacteria organisms (SBOs), such as bacillus subtilis, are key in building healthy gut flora which improves digestion and nutrient absorption.
 The SBO mycobacterium vaccae is found to trigger the release of serotonin, the feel-good neurotransmitter that elevates mood.

-Clay, a common soil material, not only carries beneficial bacteria and minerals but also binds to potentially dangerous bacteria and other contaminants that can be present in the soil, on our bodies, or in our mouths.
+Clay, a common soil material, not only carries beneficial bacteria and minerals but also binds to potentially dangerous bacteria, mold, parasites, and contaminants that can be present in the soil, on our bodies, or in our mouths.
 Historically, many ancient cultures ate clay for its nourishing and cleansing properties.
 It is especially helpful for oral care and can be found today in some natural toothpastes, including Akamai Mineral Toothpaste.

 3. Choose good (natural, nourishing) ingredients & read labels.

 Deodorant soaps are among the harshest, unnecessary, personal care products.
-They typically include antibacterial agents and detergents that destroy the natural biome and weaken the immune system.
+They typically include harsh chemicals and detergents that destroy the natural biome and weaken the immune system.

 Look for botanical and nutrient-rich ingredients like coconut, olive, jojoba or almond oil and clays.
 These simple but powerful basics do their work to clean, feed and balance your body.
 Avoid anything with “fragrance” listed as an ingredient.
 Fragrance can be a Trojan horse for a wide range of toxic chemicals such as phthalates, known hormone disruptors.
 Essential oils are a safe alternative for scenting personal care products while mitigating bad bacteria.